 College to Host Clinical Pharmacist Training Program in Primary Care

-The University of Michigan College of Pharmacy will be hosting three training programs in 2019, which will prepare pharmacists to run a productive practice in an outpatient clinical environment.
+The University of Michigan College of Pharmacy will be hosting two training programs in 2019, which will prepare pharmacists to run a productive practice in an outpatient clinical environment.
 The training consists of four days of hands-on training, including three half-day mock clinic sessions during which participants will conduct 18 clinic visits with simulated patient instructors.

 “I wanted to develop a program that offered real clinic-based experience in order to help pharmacists develop the necessary skills to practice in the primary care model,” explains Hae Mi Choe, PharmD, Associate Dean for Pharmacy Innovations and Partnerships and Clinical Associate Professor of Pharmacy, College of Pharmacy, and Chief Quality Officer and Director of Pharmacy Innovations and Partnerships, U-M Medical Group.
 “Participants are trained by practitioners who have extensive experience in direct patient care and we utilize simulated patient instructors, something not offered by other programs out there, to create a realistic and hands on experience.”